๐ŸŽฉAmerican Presidency

 Bush-Gore Debates (2000)

-• Sighing and eye-rolling—Gore's visible frustration during Bush's answers created a negative impression of condescension
+• Sighing and eye-rolling.
+Gore's visible frustration during Bush's answers created a lasting impression of condescension.
+Post-debate coverage fixated on his body language rather than his policy arguments.

-• Razor-thin margins meant debate impressions may have swung enough voters to affect the outcome in key states
+• Razor-thin margins meant debate impressions may have swung enough voters to affect the outcome in key states.
+In an election decided by 537 votes in Florida, even small shifts in perception mattered enormously.

-Compare: Bush-Gore (2000) vs. Kennedy-Nixon (1960)—both extremely close elections where debate performance likely mattered.
+Compare: Bush-Gore (2000) vs. Kennedy-Nixon (1960) were both extremely close elections where debate performance likely mattered.
 In both cases, the candidate perceived as more likable and relatable prevailed over the candidate seen as more knowledgeable but less personable.

 Quick Reference Table